Compressed-air vehicle

-This efficiency and range can be increased by using storage tank as vehicle chassis structure, high pressure tanks, new rotary engines, and a more efficient heat exchanger, this breakthrough together with the availability of recycled and bio-based thermoplastics for tanks and pneumatic components and renewable energy means this technology can be the basis of a free green transportation revolution with energy and circular industry decentralization with open source numerical control machines fabrication including additive manufacturing while multistage air compressors and coolers or hydraulic pumps can be attached directly to VAWT wind turbines, stirling engine with a parabolic or fresnel lens solar concentrator or river, tidal, wave hydropower turbine with no electric energy or electric grid needed nor energy conversion inefficiencies or additional energy storage, also instead of onboard heat recovery system there can be used a refillable molten salt (from fresnel lens or parabolic Concentrated solar power) reservoir in a heat exchanger system.

 Compressed-air propulsion may also be incorporated in hybrid systems, such as with battery electric propulsion.
-This kind of system is called a hybrid-pneumatic electric propulsion.
-Additionally, regenerative braking can also be used in conjunction with this system.
+This kind of system is hybrid pneumatic–electric propulsion.
+Regenerative braking can also be used in such systems.

-Compressed air engines
+Compressed-air engines

-In principle, any Pneumatic motor can be used for an compressed-air vehicle, but some engines were specifically developed for this application and/or have specific advantages.
+In principle, any pneumatic motor can be used for a compressed-air vehicle, but some engines were specifically developed for this application and/or have specific advantages.

-di pietro engine
+Di Pietro engine

 There have been several dubious claims with undisclosed information.

-However, the "di pietro" engine has been partially tested with CAD and finite element analysis program and published in scientific papers by Jarosław Zwierzchowski from Lodz University of Technology in 2017, which is an eccentric shaft vane motor that uses low air pressure.
+However, the "Di Pietro" engine has been partially tested with CAD and finite element analysis program and published in scientific papers by Jarosław Zwierzchowski from Lodz University of Technology in 2017, which is an eccentric shaft vane motor that uses low air pressure.

 Liquidpiston

-Another recent engine that could be adapted to compressed air is Liquidpiston rotary engine.
+Another recent engine that could be adapted to compressed air is the Liquidpiston rotary engine.

-Compressed air tanks and collision safety
+Compressed-air tanks and collision safety

 The tanks must be designed to safety standards appropriate for a pressure vessel, such as ISO 11439.